 Important: The Cooperative Bank of Cape Cod will NEVER call you unsolicited to verify information about your account or personal information over the phone or via email.
-If you are contacted in such a manner, PLEASE do not give out this information and contact our Deposit Operations Department immediately at 508.568.3200 or 1.800.641.1100.
+If you are contacted in such a manner, PLEASE do not give out this information and contact our Customer Assistance Center during normal business hours at 508.568.3400 or 1.800.641.1100.
 Don’t let unscrupulous thieves rob you or members of your family of your identity.
 Here you will find resources to assist you in understanding identity theft and fraud, how to protect yourself and others and what to do if you suspect your identity has been stolen.
 While much has been written about high-tech, online identity thieves, the “low-tech” methods are far more prevalent.
 According to the Federal Trade Commission (FTC), here are some of the most common ways your identity can be stolen.

 Common Ways that ID Theft Happens

 Skilled identity thieves use a variety of methods to steal your personal information including:

 - Dumpster Diving.
 They rummage through trash looking for bills or other paper with your personal information on it.

 - Skimming.
 They steal credit/debit card numbers by processing your card.

 - Phishing.
 They pretend to be financial institutions or companies and send spam or pop-up messages to get you to reveal your personal information.